 Next up was a tie with Alfie Burden and having lost the first two frames he impressed by taking the next seven to end the morning session with a five frame lead.
 Alfie put up greater resistance during the evening, capitalising on one bad miss in particular to leave the comeback looking very much on, but to his credit Sam as he had done during his last match responded well and eventually got over the line a 10-7 winner.

 His run was to come to an end at the next stage however as he came up against Mike Dunn in a match that looked destined to go the distance from an early stage.
-Eventually Mike was to take the match on the final black in dramatic circumstances that you can read about here on my match report from that evening.
+Eventually Mike was to take the match on the final black in dramatic circumstances that you can read about here on my match report from that evening and watch here.

 Following his impressive run in Sheffield, Sam also confirmed his return to the main tour by topping the EASB Pro Ticket Tour Rankings for 2010/11, edging out Martin O’Donnell to do so.